DataDog/integrations-core/asana/README.md

 ### Logs

 The Asana integration collects and forwards audit logs to Datadog.
+For more details on the logs we collect with this integration, see the Asana Audit Logs API [Docs][4].

 ### Metrics